“Singing is like a celebration of oxygen.” - Bjork

 Focus on the vibrations as you slide from high to low.
 This will help you find your vocal range.

-Check for singing lessons near me here.
+Find out about singing lessons near me here.

 Vocal Gymnastics for Finding Your Voice